diasurgical/devilutionX/docs/installing.md

 # Installing

-First you will need access to the game MPQ files.
+First, you will need access to the game MPQ files.
-- First locate `DIABDAT.MPQ` from your CD or GoG installation (or [extract it from the GoG installer](https://github.com/diasurgical/devilutionX/wiki/Extracting-the-.MPQs-from-the-GoG-installer)).
+- First, locate `DIABDAT.MPQ` on your CD or in the GoG installation (or [extract it from the GoG installer](https://github.com/diasurgical/devilutionX/wiki/Extracting-the-.MPQs-from-the-GoG-installer)).
 - For the Diablo: Hellfire expansion you will also need `hellfire.mpq`, `hfmonk.mpq`, `hfmusic.mpq`, `hfvoice.mpq`.
-- Lastly DevilutionX comes with [devilutionx.mpq](https://github.com/diasurgical/devilutionX/raw/master/Packaging/resources/devilutionx.mpq) which you will also need.
+- Lastly, DevilutionX comes with [devilutionx.mpq](https://github.com/diasurgical/devilutionX/raw/master/Packaging/resources/devilutionx.mpq) which you will also need.

-Download the latest [DevilutionX release](https://github.com/diasurgical/devilutionX/releases) system (if avalible) and extract the contents to a location of your choosing, or [build from source](building.md).
-Then follow the system specific instructions below.
+Download the latest [DevilutionX release](https://github.com/diasurgical/devilutionX/releases) system (if available) and extract the contents to a location of your choosing, or [build from source](building.md).
+Then follow the system-specific instructions below.

 <details><summary>Windows</summary>